Dance with the Devil (Immortal Technique song)

-"Dance with the Devil" is a song by American rapper Immortal Technique from his debut studio album Revolutionary Vol. 1 (2001).
-Produced by 44 Caliber, it revolves around a teenager who becomes a thug and attempts to gain the admiration of other gangsters.
+"Dance with the Devil" is a song by American rapper Immortal Technique, released alongside his debut studio album Revolutionary Vol. 1 on September 18, 2001.
+It follows a teenager who becomes a thug and attempts to gain entry into a street gang by participating in a horrific initiation ritual.

-Content
+Composition

-The first part of the song tells the story of a young man named William "Billy" Jacobs.
-As narrated by Immortal Technique over a piano sample of "Where Do I Begin", the theme from the 1970 film Love Story, Billy grew up with no father and a mother who was a recovering drug addict.
-Over time, he develops an ambition to become a "hustler" out of desire for money and respect.
-To prove his street credibility, he begins to sell drugs and steal, eventually attempting to join a gang.
-As part of an initiation, Billy engages in the gang's attack and violent rape of an innocent woman, whose shirt is covering her face.
-Billy pulls back her shirt, only to discover the victim is his mother, which leads him to commit suicide by jumping off the roof where the crime occurred.
-The gang then kills the woman.
-The story ends with the narrator revealing that he was one of the gang members who participated in the act and is now convinced that the Devil pursues him for it to this day.
+The song is narrated by Immortal Technique over a looping piano sample taken from "(Where Do I Begin?)
+Love Story", the theme from the romantic drama film Love Story (1970).
+The song tells the story of a young man named William "Billy" Jacobs, who grows up fatherless with his mother, a recovering drug addict.
+Billy develops an ambition to become a "hustler" for money and respect.
+He sells drugs and steals to prove his credibility and soon tries to join a gang.

+As part of his initiation, Billy joins the gang on a rooftop, where they brutally attack and gang rape a woman, covering her face with her shirt as well.
+He is then promised a spot in the gang if he shoots her in the head.
+He points the gun at her, but then pulls her shirt away from her face to see his own mother looking back at him, which causes him to jump from the rooftop to his death.
+The other gang members kill the woman and never speak about it again.
+The song ends with the narrator revealing that he was one of the gang members who participated in the act and is now convinced that Satan pursues him for it to this day, warning the listener, "So when the Devil wants to dance with you, you better say never / Because a dance with the Devil might last you forever."

 The second part of the song is a hidden track featuring a verse from American rapper Diabolic.
+It samples the first movement of Sonata No. 3 for Viola da Gamba and Harpsichord in G Minor by Johann Sebastian Bach.